Published market hub · 2026-04

 - City and metro metrics are not interchangeable; read them as different geographies with different update cadences.

-- ZIP watch rows are a screening layer and can diverge materially from city or metro averages.
+- ZIP watch rows can diverge materially from city or metro averages.

 Methodology notes

-- Use the public dashboard as a screening and triage layer, not as parcel-level underwriting.
+- Use the public dashboard as a first-pass market read, not as a property-level decision.

-- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP screening visibly separate.
+- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP evidence visibly separate.

-- Public DSCR screens exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.
+- Public DSCR estimates exclude taxes, insurance, vacancy, capex, lender overlays, and deal-specific rehab assumptions.

 - Release dates and methodologies differ by source, so investor judgment should follow the metric-level labels rather than assume one unified feed.